MetythornPenn/golang_tutorial/README.md

-# Resource and Source for someone want to learn GO
+# Resource and Source Code for someone want to learn GO